 Final Thoughts: Should You Buy Wemax Nova 4K Laser Projector?

 Also, being a dedicated home theatre projector, its ability to perform well in low to mid-illuminated rooms is worth praising.
-Of course, there is a bit of drawbacks like the inability to get the full out of HDR10 and occasional light skewing.
-But on the whole, we really feel that Nova would give a tough time to its competitors as there are quite a lot of pros than cons.
+Of course, there is a bit of drawback like the inability to get the full out of HDR10 and occasional light skewing.
+But on the whole, we feel that Nova would give a tough time to its competitors as there are quite a lot of pros than cons.